-- Limiting investment in securities that have higher credit risks; - · Investing in securities with varying maturities; and - Continuously investing a portion of the portfolio in readily available funds such as local government investment pool (LGIP's), money market funds or overnight repurchase agreements to ensure that appropriate liquidity is maintained in order to meet ongoing obligations.
+- Limiting investments to avoid over concentration in securities from a specific issuer or business sector (excluding U.S. Treasury securities); - Limiting investment in securities that have higher credit risks; - Investing in securities with varying maturities; and - Continuously investing a portion of the portfolio in readily available funds such as local government investment pool (LGIP's), money market funds or overnight repurchase agreements to ensure that appropriate liquidity is maintained in order to meet ongoing obligations.